-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

+Filed by a Party y other than the Registrant / /

+Checl k the appr opriate box:

+/X/ Prelim inary Proxy Statement

+// Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+// Defini tive Proxy Statement

-Filed by the Re gistrant /X/ Filed by a Party other than the Registrant // Check the appr opriate box: /X/ Prelim inary Proxy Statement // // Definit ive Proxy Statement // Definit ive Additional Materials // Soliciting Material Pursuant to §240.14a-12 OfficeMax Incorporated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paymo ent of Fili ng Fee (Check the appropriate box): /X/ No fee required. // Fee co mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: // Fee pa id previously with preliminary materials. // the off box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which setting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or alle and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+// Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 OfficeMax Incorporated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+// Solicit ing Material Pursuant to §240.14a-12

+OfficeMax Incorporated

+(Name of Registrant as Specified In Its Charter)

+-

+/X/

+//

+(2) Aggregate number of securities to which transaction applies:

+(3)

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+// Fee pa aid previously with preliminary materials.

+// the of box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which fsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or ule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party: